virtualhumanfree/pledel_alexis_wcs_bdx_final_checkpoint_api/README.md

 - `npm run lint`: Verify syntaxe error and code quality

 ## Node Typescript + 3-Tier + mysql:

 A fully debuggeable and linted typescript project with 3 tiers architecture Controller/service/Repository.
 Mysql has been choosen to implement the repository layer.
 Manual promisify is also present inside DbHelper

+## Node Typescript + Abstract 3-tier + mysql:

+A fully debuggeable and linted typescript project with an abstract 3-tiers architecture Controller/service/Repository.
+Avoid almost all dupplication